zgldh/dify-gitlab-mr-reviewer/README.md

 ## Features

 - **Automated Code Review**: Automatically reviews GitLab MRs and provides feedback.
+- **Code Review email for push**: Send email to the pusher when commits are pushed.
 - **Integration with Dify**: Utilizes the Dify workflow for advanced code analysis.
 - **Docker Trigger Support**: Easy deployment using Docker containers to trigger the workflow.
 - **Logging and Monitoring**: Detailed logging and monitoring to ensure robust operation.